mattscott2040/apache-connect/README.md

 ### Use configureware

-The core of Apache Connect is "using" middleware.
-Middleware are added as a "stack" where incoming requests will execute each middleware one-by-one until a middleware does not call `next()` within it.
+The core of Apache Connect is "using" configureware.
+Configureware are added as a "stack" where incoming configurations will execute each configureware one-by-one until a configureware does not call `next()` within it.

 ```js